Unity Plugin Overview

 2. Clone or download the plugin source code from the GitHub repository.

-3. Create a <project-dir>/Assets/Editor/GameDevWare.Charon directory.
+3. Create a <project-dir>/Packages/com.gamedevware.charon directory.

-5. Restart Unity if needed.
+5. Restart Unity if necessary.

 Core Concepts